top of page

 That's the boat-trip you'll have to take to get from where you are now to where you want to be.

-And somewhere along this line, you'll be asked to experience a death of your own.
+And somewhere along this line, you'll be asked to experience a dissolving experience of your own.

 Like the caterpillar, you'll need to let go of your current identity in order to activate your metaphorical wings.